Safety standards for brakes

 - On all floor, remote and pulpit-operated crane bridge drives, a brake of noncoasting mechanical drive shall be provided.

-As members of a global crane service team, Konecranes’ technicians inspect and service crane braking systems to help them deliver the stopping and holding power needed to keep your operations moving in a safe, productive direction.
+Konecranes Service can inspect and service crane braking systems to help them deliver the stopping and holding power needed to keep your operations moving in a safe, productive direction.

 *The foregoing OSHA regulations are not intended to be a comprehensive overview of all applicable regulations pertaining to the designated topic.
 State laws may mandate different safety and maintenance standards.
 Accordingly, please consult applicable state laws as well as original equipment manufacturer specifications for further guidance.
 The statements and descriptions contained herein constitute the opinion/recommendation of the seller and are not intended to create any express warranties.